Plant Anise for Anise and Black Swallowtail Caterpillars!

-Also confusing is that fennel Foeniculum vulgare is often called “anise” or “sweet anise”.
+Also confusing is that fennel (Foeniculum vulgare) is often called ‘anise’ or ‘sweet anise’.
 Although fennel and anise are in the same family, have similar tastes, and are both host plants for these swallowtails, they are different plants.

 Anise is mainly a host plant, but like many herbs the nectar of the flowers can attract several types of pollinators to your garden.

-Characteristics of Pimpinella anisum
+Characteristics of Anise Plants

-Germinating Anise Seeds
+How to Start Anise Seeds

-Aniseed will bring butterflies, caterpillars, pollinators, delicate white flowers, and licorice flavor to your Garden!
-It’s hard to go wrong with this one!
+Plant Aniseed to bring butterflies, caterpillars, pollinators, delicate white flowers, and licorice flavor to your garden; it’s hard to go wrong with this one!